Merovex/hugo-merovex.com/_posts/2018-04-18-finding-inspriation.md

 created_at: 2018-04-18 19:47
 ---

 I was told once to find a public figure to look up to and emulate.
 There are thousands of great leaders, artists, musicians and philanthropists to chose from.
 I found one I could emulate.
-Anakin was a man who took all that life would throw at him, re-invented himself, succeed and remain humble.
+Anakin was a man who took all that life would throw at him, re-invented himself, succeeded and remained humble.

 <!-- more -->